supersjgk/pyolbot/README.md

 - `cd pyoverleafbot`
 - Set Credentials in Windows Credential Manager by running: `python credential_manager.py set OverleafBot`
 - Run the script:
-    - The Bot displays the available overleaf projects and prompts you to select: `python script.py`
+    - The Bot displays the available overleaf projects and prompts you to select a project: `python script.py`
+    - To run the script in headless mode (Uses less resources, Browser GUI will not be displayed, the script still runs normally), use argument: `--headless 1`
-    - If you know the Overleaf Project ID: `python script.py --project_id <Project ID>`
+    - If you already know the Overleaf Project ID: `python script.py --project_id <Project ID>`
     - If you want to appear active for x minutes (default 5 minutes), use the argument `--duration <x>`
     - The bot repeatedly selects a random line (every 5 to 10 seconds) in the project to appear active.
-To override default values, use the arguments: `--min_change_time <min_seconds> --max_change_time <max_seconds>`
+To override default values, use the arguments: `--min_change_time <min_seconds> --max_change_time <max_seconds>`.
+It is recommended to set them to atleast 45 and 60, respectively to make it look more natural.